Brewers vs. Blue Jays Player Props Betting Odds

 - Strikeouts Prop: Over/Under 5.5 (Over Odds: -120)

-- The Blue Jays will send Yusei Kikuchi (5-2) to the mound for his 11th start this season.
+- Alek Manoah (1-5) will take the mound for the Blue Jays, his 12th start of the season.

-- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Kikuchi has started 10 games this season, and he's lasted five or more innings six times.
-He averages 5.1 innings per appearance.

 |Opponent